 This post was originally published on Nov.
 8, 2017.
 It has been updated (Jan.
 29, 2018) to reflect the signing of Colorado SB 18-027 and New Mexico Senate Bill 1 into law, enacting Colorado and New Mexico as the newest eNLC member states.

-Turning the tables, if you live in Florida (which just entered the eNLC and was not an NLC member) and your New Year’s resolution is to embark on a travel nursing adventure, you’re starting from scratch.
-If that’s the case, you have to check three proverbial boxes: you must apply through your state Board of Nursing, pay a fee (varies by state), and meet the ULR.
+Now, if you live in Florida (which just entered the eNLC and was not an NLC member) you will be starting from scratch.
+A journey but worth it if you are ready to travel.
+You must apply through your state Board of Nursing, pay a fee (varies by state), and meet the ULR.

-The ULR is a set of 11 requirements that broadly fall into three categories: your qualifications ✅, your track record ✅, and your work eligibility ✅.
-Included in the qualifications bucket is a suitable education, passing an NCLEX or predecessor exam, English proficiency, and meeting the licensure requirements in your home state.
+The ULR, or Uniform License Requirement, is a set of 11 requirements that fall into three categories.
+These buckets can broadly be described as: qualifications, track record, and work eligibility.
+Also included qualifications are suitable education, passing an NCLEX or predecessor exam, English proficiency, and meeting the licensure requirements in your home state.
 The background qualifications include not having active disciplinary actions on your license, no felony or nursing-related misdemeanor convictions, no current participation in alternative programs, and undergoing fingerprint screening.
-Work eligibility is simply having a valid Social Security number.
+Work eligibility will require having a valid Social Security number.

 If you live in a state that’s new to the eNLC, you’ll receive a notification from your state Board of Nursing outlining the steps to take in order to begin practicing in other states.
 Applications should be available online now.